Reducing sequential change detection to sequential estimation: Our proposed reduction

 Formally, we consider the instances of~\Cref{problem:scd} and~\Cref{problem:scd-separated} with $\mc{X} = [0,1]$, and the parameter space $\Theta = [0,1]$ with metric $d(\theta, \theta') = |\theta - \theta'|$.
 For~\Cref{problem:scd-separated}, we assume that the pre-change mean $\theta_0$ lies in a known set $\Theta_0 \subset \Theta$.
 For an unknown value $T \in \mathbb{N} \cup \{\infty\}$, the distribution generating the observations changes from $P_0$, with mean $\theta_0$, to another distribution $P_1$, with mean $\theta_1 \neq \theta_0$.
 The (unknown) change magnitude is denoted by $d(\theta_0, \theta_1) = \Delta = |\theta_1 - \theta_0|$.

-For the problem setting discussed above, we instantiate our \rfcsdetector strategy using the betting-based construction of CSs~(details in~\Cref{proof:bounded-mean}) for the means of bounded random variables proposed by~\citet{waudby2023estimating}.
-Our next result analyzes its performance. \begin{proposition} Consider the problem of detecting changes in mean with bounded observations discussed above, under the following additional conditions: (i) the post-change observations are independent of the pre-change observations, and (ii) both, the pre- and post-change observations are \iid~(that is $P_0, P_1$ are infinite products of some distributions $p_0, p_1$ on $\mc{X}$).
-For~\Cref{problem:scd}~(non-partitioned), if $T \geq 64 \log(64/\Delta^2\alpha)/\Delta^2$, the \rfcsdetector instantiated with the betting CS of~\citet{waudby2023estimating} satisfies:
+For this problem, we employ our \rfcsdetector strategy using an instance of the betting-based construction of CSs for the means of bounded random variables~(details in~\Cref{proof:bounded-mean}) proposed by~\citet{waudby2023estimating}.
+Our next result analyzes its performance. \begin{proposition} Consider the above problem of detecting changes in mean with bounded observations, under these additional conditions: (i) the post-change observations are independent of the pre-change observations, and (ii) both, the pre- and post-change observations are \iid~(that is $P_0, P_1$ are infinite products of some distributions $p_0, p_1$ on $\mc{X}$).
+For~\Cref{problem:scd}~(non-partitioned), if $T \geq 64 \log(64/\Delta^2\alpha)/\Delta^2$, the \rfcsdetector instantiated with the betting CS~(details in~\Cref{proof:bounded-mean}) satisfies:

 In the display above, $\mc{E}$ is the ``good event'' in~\Cref{prop:detection-delay-1}, having probability at least $1-\alpha$.

 For~\Cref{problem:scd-separated}~(partitioned), the \rfcsdetector satisfies the following: